maxharlow/tutorials/opencorporates-api/README.md

 Using the Opencorporates API
 ============================

-In this tutorial we're going to cover what an API is, and how we can use the Opencorporates API as part of a data-driven investigation.
+In this tutorial we're going to cover what an API is, and how we can use the OpenCorporates API as part of a data-driven investigation.

-***[Opencorporates] (https://opencorporates.com/)***: An independent company who has scraped many of the various company registries like the UK's [Companies House] (https://beta.companieshouse.gov.uk/) into a single easily-searchable database.
+***[Opencorporates](https://opencorporates.com/)***: An independent company which has scraped many of the world's company registries - such as the UK's [Companies House] - (https://beta.companieshouse.gov.uk/) into a single easily-searchable database.
 For example, [this] (https://opencorporates.com/companies/gb/00445790) is the entry for Tesco Plc.

 ***API***: Stands for Application Programming Interface.
-If normal HTML websites are human interfaces, these are the interfaces for machines.
-Instead of HTML, APIs normally return a file format called 'Json'.
-Unlike an HTML webpage, they have no colours or care about how they look.
-They do, however, make it very easy to extract information without resorting to scraping.
-In this case we will be using Opencorporates' API to automate looking up companies using their site.
+If websites are human interfaces, APIs are the interfaces for machines.
+Instead of serving up web pages, APIs serve up data, often in a file format called 'Json'.
+Unlike web pages, APIs have no styling or colouring.
+They do, however, provide data in an easy-to-use format, without resorting to scraping.
+In this case we will be using OpenCorporates' API to automate looking up companies in their database.

 ***Json***: A standard format for storing and transmitting data.
 Older APIs sometimes return data in XML format instead, which achieves much the same thing as Json.
 Many APIs support both formats.

 Our first request
 -----------------

-We can make our first request to the Opencorporates API by going here in your browser:
+You can make your first request to the Opencorporates API by going here in your browser:

 https://api.opencorporates.com/companies/gb/00445790

+When you visit the URL above, your web browser will make an HTTP request (just like when you visit a normal web page) and display the response on screen.

 That is Json.
-If you look closely you can see much of the same data that was available on the web page above, although in a less human-readable way.
-Lets pause for a moment and understand what has happened here.
+If you look closely you can see much of the same data that was available on the Tesco Plc web page above, although in a less human-readable way.

-When you went to that URL, your browser made a HTTP `GET` request and recieved a `200 OK` response.
-What does that mean?

-***HTTP***: Those four letters at the start of every URL.
-This is the technology responsible for transmitting information between clients such as us and servers.
-There are different types of HTTP requests.

-***GET request***: The most common type of HTTP request.
-Simply says you want to 'get' the information the URL relates to.
-We normally write `GET` all uppercase, though the letters don't stand for anything.
-There are other HTTP verbs for creating, updating, and deleting pages, but we won't be using those here.

-***`200 OK` response***: After making an HTTP request, you will recieve a response from the server.
-HTTP responses always include a three-digit code indicating whether your request was successful or not.
-Requests that start with a `2` indicate that everything is fine, with a `4` indicate that you made a mistake, and a `5` indicate that something has gone wrong on the server side.
-You probably have come across a `404 Not Found` or perhaps a `503 Service Unavailable` response on the web before, but a `200 OK` is the normal response to a successful request.
-Wikipedia has [a full list] (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) of all the possible codes, though most are quite rare.
+We have accessed the API using a web browser, which is not very useful, but we can also access the API by writing a script.
+A script can interpret the Json for us and do something useful with it.

 Automatic lookups
 -----------------

 We are now going to use Python to automatically make hundreds of HTTP requests, and extract information from the Json in each response into a spreadsheet.

-Firstly you will need to [install Python] (https://www.python.org/downloads/) if you do not have it already.
-You will also need a code editor such as [Sublime Text] (https://www.sublimetext.com/) or [Atom] (https://atom.io/).
+Firstly you will need to [install Python](https://www.python.org/downloads/) if you do not have it already.
+You will also need a code editor such as [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/).

-This tutorial assumes you are using a Mac or Linux, which have access to the terminal.
-The `$` symbol indicates the start of a terminal command &mdash; you don't type that though.
+This tutorial assumes you are using a Mac or Linux.
+The `$` symbol indicates the start of a terminal command &mdash; you don't type the dollar sign though.
 If you look at your terminal there should be a `$` at the start of each line already.
 If you are using Windows everything is different and much more difficult.
+However you can install [Cygwin](https://cygwin.com/install.html), which gives you a terminal similar to the one you'll find on Linux or Mac operating systems.

 Python comes with a tool called Pip for installing extra libraries.
 To start with we are going to install the `requests` library, which we will use for making HTTP requests: